Roxanica123/WADe-RAT/docs/pages/index.markdown

 Our goal is to create a web aplication cappeble of proccesing natural language in order to generate API calls  based on concept exposed by the OpenAPI document describing this API

 # Project Status:
-## Iteration I:

-- Overal review of the arhitectural desing of the aplicaiton

-- Research the topic

-- Picked two candidate API for testing:
-Spotify and Twiter